bachelor-2014/report/v2/tracking.md

 \end{figure}

-The Gaussian filter, image (b), proved, as suspected, to be very fast at **20ms** on the reference computer and **??ms** on the BeagleBone Black.
+The Gaussian filter, image (b), proved, as suspected, to be very fast at **16.4ms** on average.
 But it also gives rather poor results in terms of smoothing out the droplet colouring.
 It becomes very 'grainy' and not very even.
 It also does not remove the noise, but instead leaves a lot of spots in the droplet.

-The Bilateral filter, image (c), was by far the slowest at **2632ms** on the reference computer and **??ms** on the BeagleBone Black.
+The Bilateral filter, image (c), was by far the slowest at **34358.4ms** on average.
 It does have nice results in terms of preserving the edges of the droplet.
 In appears to have only removed some of the noise in the image.
 The performance of the filter is sadly unacceptable.
 The performance cost is too much compared to the edge preservation achieved.

 Lastly is the median filter, image (d).
-Clocking in at **65ms** on the reference computer and **??ms** on the BeagleBone Black and with very reasonable results, this is the filter that was chosen.
+Clocking at **331.6ms** on average and with very reasonable results, this is the filter that was chosen.
 The image shows that all noise is removed in one pass, and the droplets gets a very even and smooth color.

 ## Summary